SWIRLS_

 Configure the project

-Generate a swirls.config.ts in your working directory:
+Generate swirls.config.ts in your working directory:

 swirls configure